Department of Nursing

 Preceptoriship in primary health care of the adult and geriatric patient.
 This course is a clinical practicum focusing on adult and geriatric health care with an emphais on health promotion, management of commom health problems, and client education.
 A developmental approach across the lifespan is used in assessing the client and family in formulating the treatment plan.
 Students participate in a clinical rotation in an adult health care setting which provides the opportunity for health assessment of the adult and geriatric patient and formulation of a comprehensive plan of care.
 The role of the nurse practitioner as a primary health care provider in a variety of adult and geriatric settings is examined.
 Relevant resources and research related to the adult and geriatric patient are explored with the application of findings to the care of clients.

-The first of two core speciality courses using a systems approach that emphasizes a multi dimensional and inter-professional approach to assessment, differential diagnosis and treatment formulation from the primary care needs of individuals and families across the lifespan.
-Common health conditions are explored in relation to health promotion, health maintenance, assessment, diagnosis, and management of common episodic, chronic, and complex conditions affecting health.
-Students will develop skills in critical thinking and the use of evidence-based practice guidelines in developing the rationale for diagnosing and managing primary care needs.
-In addition to cultural and spiritual diversity, students learn patient preferences in health care decision making with a focus on person centered care.
+This practicum course is the first clinical practicum course in the nurse practitioner program.
+Students are introduced to using a systems approach, emphasizing a multidimensional and inter-professional perspective on assessment, differential diagnosis, and treatment formulation for the primary care needs of individuals and families across the lifespan.
+The course aims to develop critical thinking skills and the application of evidence-based practice guidelines in diagnosing and managing primary care needs.
+Additionally, students will learn to incorporate cultural and spiritual diversity, as well as patient preferences, into healthcare decision making, with a focus on person-centered care.

 This course will assist the advanced practice nurse attain a level of proficiency in ordering, understanding and interpreting commonly used diagnostic studies and procedures specific to age, gender, and condition.
 Emphasis will be placed on performance of Primary care procedures in laboratory and clinical settings.